-There are two stations you can take the train from; one is called Poroy which is 8 kilometres (5 miles) or 20-minute drive from Cusco and the other is Ollantaytambo which around 50 kilometres (31 miles) from Cusco.
+There are two stations you can take the train from; one is called Poroy which is 8 kilometres (5 miles) or a 20-minute drive from Cusco and the other is Ollantaytambo which around 50 kilometres (31 miles) from Cusco.

 I took the Peru Rail and here’s my experience

-Make sure you arrive in the station 30-minutes before the departure, the train leave on time and if you miss it, you'll be in a lot of hassle.
+Make sure you arrive in the station 30-minutes before the departure, the train left on time and if you miss it, you’ll be in a lot of hassle.
 You can bring your big luggage which can be placed on the luggage rack right next to the hallway entrance, you are allowed to bring a small bag on your seat.

-Everyone has their designated seat number in the train.
+Everyone has their designated seat number on the train.
 There are no WiFi or power plugs.
 However, they have a large comfortable seat which I really enjoyed and a table between chairs.
-They also have a very clean bathroom which I was super impressed because most trains that I took either doesn't have a toilet or has a very filthy one.
+They also have a very clean bathroom which I was super impressed because most trains that I took either doesn’t have a toilet or has a very filthy one.

 There are no overhead compartments to place your bags.
 Instead, the ceiling of the train have glasses which will let you see through the roof.
-I find it really cool, I've never seen something like that before.
+I find it really cool, I’ve never seen anything like that before.
 The Expedition train also has large glass windows which will give you a great view of the countryside of Peru.

 And of course, my favourite, the super friendly and accommodating staffs of PeruRail.
 They make sure everything is in place and are ready to help you if you need anything.
 They speak English very well and of course Spanish.